 SensorUp is a cloud-based Internet of Things platform that aggregates IoT silos into a coherent system of systems and transforms them into actionable insights.
 Industrial companies leverage SensorUp to unlock real-time operational data and receive early warnings before problems happen or lives are risked.
 SensorUp’s clients include the US Department of Homeland Security, Lockheed Martin, NASA JPL and Cando Rail Services.
-We spoke with CEO Steve Liang.
+We spoke with Founder Steve Liang.

 What problem or opportunity did you identify and seek to address?

 Every organization wants to have real-time visibility, asset performance and early warning notification to run their operations much more effectively and efficiently, but right now they don’t.

 While we provide these solutions, we aggregate multiple Internet of Things systems to provide better operational efficiency and safer working environments.
 The first generation of IoT systems were independent siloed systems designed and deployed for specific applications.
 The next phase unlocks the real potential because now IoT is about the data, not about the system.
 Now it’s about aggregating all your data together and running artificial intelligence and machine learning to access more insights.

 AI and machine learning are more effective when they are together and that’s where we come in.
 We combine all the systems together, add context and clean and enrich the data so you can run much better AI processes.
 Typically, our clients are looking for two things: operational efficiency and safety.
 We can provide the solutions and improvements very quickly.
 After the first month, they can find 10 per cent savings in their field operation and improved safety in the working environment.